“Be mindful of your self-talk. It is a conversation with the universe.” -David James Lees

 More about me…

 What inspires me to be creative the most is music, and either quiet places, the outdoors or public places (good for portrait drawing).
 Being outdoors, whether it is hiking, going for a swim, running, or just sitting there and taking it all in, is one of my favourite things ever.
-Nowadays it is so easy to get distracted from nature, because there are so many other options, which is why taking the time off to leave my phone at home and to go outside is precious to me.
+Nowadays it is so easy to get distracted from nature, because there are so many other options, which is why taking the time to just leave my phone at home and go outside is precious to me.

 I am a ‘foodie’.
 Cooking is another passion of mine, and I try to be as healthy as possible, constantly trying to find new recipes and to create new flavours.
 Over the last couple of years, I understood how important it is to look out for yourself, no matter if it is a self-cooked meal, a pamper day or some time away from technology.